roleypoly/roleypoly/README.md

 - Setup `.env` using [`.env.example`][envexample] as a template and guide.
   - When setting up your Discord Application, be sure to set `http://localhost:6609/login-callback` as the OAuth2 callback URL.
 - Run: `yarn install`
-- Run both: `yarn ui` and `yarn worker`
+- Run both: `yarn start`
-  - This starts the UI and API servers in hot-reload dev/emulation mode.
+  - This starts the Web UI, Storybook, and API servers in hot-reload dev/emulation mode.
 All changes to TS/TSX files should be properly captured and reloaded for you!
 - Develop you a Roleypoly!

 #### Option 3 🐄🤠: Wrangler (No emulation)